vezzolter/DSA/Algorithms/Searching/Searching.md

 - **Information Retrieval in Search Engines** —  search algorithms used to retrieve relevant information from vast amounts of data on the web by analyzing the content of web pages, index them based on keywords and relevance, and rank the results.
 - **Pathfinding and Navigation** — type of search algorithms that efficiently find the shortest or most optimal path between two points in a graph or network, considering factors like distance, time, or cost.
 - **Genetic Algorithms in Optimization** — type of search algorithms that mimic the process of natural selection and evolution to iteratively generate and improve solutions to complex optimization problems.
-- **Game Development & Artificial Intelligence** — search algorithms are used to figure out a strategy, by searching through the possilities and picking the best move, also gamedev utilize pathfinding algorithms in building a route for a player.
+- **Game Development & Artificial Intelligence** — search algorithms are used to figure out a strategy, by searching through the possibilities and picking the best move, also gamedev utilize pathfinding algorithms in building a route for a player.

 ---
 **Common Practical Problems:**